PanDAWMS/panda-docs/docs/source/advanced/idds.rst

         }
     }

-where you specify the ActiveMQ server, user name and password to connect to ActiveMQ, queue names, and plugins to consume messages from iDDS.
+where you specify the ActiveMQ server, user name, and password to connect to ActiveMQ, queue names, and plugins to consume messages from iDDS.
 There is a separate plugin for each workflow in
 `the plugin repository <https://github.com/PanDAWMS/panda-jedi/tree/master/pandajedi/jedimsgprocessor>`_.
-You need to choose appropriate plugins based on your needs.
+You choose appropriate plugins based on your needs.